noahehall/theBookOfNoah/0current/scripting.md

     - `source NAME` uses the bash builtin (which uses the bourne shell builtin)
   - always include a `shebang` at the start of the script
     - and preferable use `#!/bin/env SHELLNAME` so you dont have to guess where the user installed the shell interpreter
+  - if editing a file, always save the old version first
+    - then you can `diff somefile somefile_old` to see the changes youve made

   ```bash